Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/nodes/arrange.rst

 ..
 NOTE::
   The property :ref:`mapred.task.timeout` is not set and uses the default value (10 minutes).*

-Here's the job template including the elements described above.
+Here's the job template including all the elements described above.

 .. literalinclude:: ../src/application.xml
   :language: xml